Eneco/landscaper/README.md

       landscaper apply [files]... [flags]

     Flags:
           --azure-keyvault string         azure keyvault for fetching secrets.
 Azure credentials must be provided in the environment.
-          --chart-dir string          (deprecated; use --helm-home) Helm home directory (default "$HOME/.helm") --context string            the kube context to use. defaults to the current context --dir string                (deprecated) path to a folder that contains all the landscape desired state files; overrides LANDSCAPE_DIR
+          --chart-dir string              (deprecated; use --helm-home) Helm home directory (default "$HOME/.helm") --config-override-file string   global configuration overrides. component specific environment overrides take precedence over this.
+          --context string                the kube context to use. defaults to the current context --dir string                    (deprecated) path to a folder that contains all the landscape desired state files; overrides LANDSCAPE_DIR
           --disable stringSlice           Stages to be disabled.
 Available stages are create/update/delete.
           --dry-run                       simulate the applying of the landscape. useful in merge requests --helm-home string              Helm home directory (default "$HOME/.helm") --env string                    environment specifier. selects value overrides by environment.
           --loop                          keep landscape in sync forever
-          --loop-interval duration    when running in a loop the interval between invocations (default 5m0s) --namespace string          namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "default") --no-prefix                 disable prefixing release names
+          --loop-interval duration        when running in a loop the interval between invocations (default 5m0s) --namespace string              namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "default")
+          --no-prefix                     disable prefixing release names
           --prefix string                 prefix release names with this string instead of <namespace>; overrides LANDSCAPE_PREFIX
           --tiller-namespace string       Tiller namespace for Helm (default "kube-system") -v, --verbose                       be verbose
           --wait                          wait for all resources to be ready --wait-timeout duration         interval to wait for all resources to be ready (default 5m0s)

 Instead of using arguments, environment variables can be used.
 When arguments are present, they override environment variables.
 `--namespace` is used to isolate landscapes through Kubernetes namespaces.